 The piano, which was acquired by Texas Wesleyan in August for the benefit of students, music enthusiasts, and the entire Fort Worth community, was chosen by Kholodenko himself to be featured at the 2017 Cliburn competition.
 The prestigious piano was selected by 23 out of 30 competitors because of its remarkably “clear, melodic sound,” as was reported by the Fort Worth Star-Telegram.

 Kholodenko’s program will include works by Mozart, Beethoven and Tchaikovsky.
-There will be a reception in the Baker Building following the concert.
+There will be a reception in Lou's Place following the concert.

 Vadym Kholodenko is fast building a reputation as one of the most musically dynamic, technically gifted performers of the new generation of pianists, praised by the Philadelphia Enquirer in his performance of Tchaikovsky with the Philadelphia Orchestra for “his absorbing melodic shading [and] glittering passage work.”
 Winner of the 2013 Gold Medal at the Van Cliburn International Piano Competition, Kholodenko has begun to forge an international career throughout Europe, Asia and North America to great critical acclaim.
 Previous awards include First Prize at the 2011 Schubert Piano Competition in Dortmund, First Prize at the 2010 Sendai Piano Competition in Japan and the Grand Prix at the Maria Callas Competition in Athens.